nabsul/k8s-ecr-login-renew/README.md

 ## Environment Variables

-The tool is mainly configured through environment variables (and/or secrets in kubernetes).
-These are:
+The tool is configured using the following environment variables:

 - AWS_ACCESS_KEY_ID (required): AWS access key used to create the Docker credentials.
 - AWS_SECRET_ACCESS_KEY (required): AWS secret needed to fetch Docker credentials from AWS.